buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         This method returns true if ``command`` is not implemented on the slave, or if it is older than ``minversion``.

+    .. py:method:: slaveVersionHasCommand(command)

+        :param command: command to examine
+        :type command: string

+        This method raise BuildSlaveTooOldError if ``command`` is not implemented on the slave

     .. py:method:: getSlaveName()

         :returns: string